heerhaan/Marvin-de-Astronaut/README.md

 ## What is this project?

-This is a first attempt on creating a Discord bot.
-It's even my first personal project.
+Sily, mostly.

-So far i have no clear goal in mind of what the bot can do, or what makes the bot unique.
+An attempt at a Discord bot, used at the Cirkeltrek Discord server.

-The idea for the bot however is that it is set around my interests, so what it could do for example is:
+There's not anything special about what it can do, it mostly features things that I believe are funny (like cat-posting).
+Among other things it can do this:
 ..* Giving fun facts about space, theories about space and the like ..* Sending a random song of the genre you choose
 ..* Giving reminders about things to do and when